 ACTION DESCRIBING THE ACTION IMAGE Aseptic techniques for SP-CVC handling Introductory Figure: Nurse wearing a cap and a mask while putting on sterile gloves.
-Text on the front side: A sterile technique is the first safety barrier of SP-CVC patients, as it prevents microorganisms to invade the ostium or the tunnel of the catheter, which can lead to infection and sepsis.
-Text on the back: Although the CVC has several associated risks, its use by critical patients is often unavoidable.
-Therefore, adequate practices in the handling of the catheter are essential for patient safety.
-Preventive actions: 1.
-Use an aseptic technique (maximum barrier and sterile materials) to activate, deactivate, and care for the SP-CVC.
-2. Standardize aseptic forms of placing and exchanging infusion IMAGE systems.
-3.Keep the infusion system closed/use a closed system of infusion.4.
-Minimize infusions in the catheter and multiple lines of access.
+Text on the front side: A sterile technique is the first safety 2.Standardize aseptic forms of placing and exchanging infusion systems.3.Keep the infusion system closed/use a closed system of infusion.
+4. Minimize infusions in the catheter and multiple lines of access.